seerge/g-helper/docs/README.md

 ### :gift: Main advantages

 1. Seamless and automatic GPU switching (without asking you to close all apps, etc)
-2. All performance modes can be fully customized (with fan curves and PPTs)
+2. All performance modes can be fully customised (with fan curves and PPTs)
 3. Very lightweight and consumes almost no resources, doesn't install any services.
 Just a single exe to run
 4. Simple and clean native UI with easy access to all settings